Glenrothes: Built environment and urban form

 The settlement has been purposely planned using a series of masterplans.
 Development of Glenrothes started in Woodside in the east and progressed westwards with the first town masterplan implemented as far as South Parks and Rimbleton housing precincts.
 Early neighbourhoods were based on Ebenezer Howard's Garden City philosophy, using relatively tried and tested principles of town planning and architecture which is reflected in their housing styles and layouts.
 The first town masterplan sub-divided the town's designated area into self-contained residential precincts with their own primary schools, local shops and community facilities, consistent with other new towns being built elsewhere in the UK in the same period.

 A second town masterplan was then developed in the late 1960s following Glenrothes' change of role and was to accommodate an increased population of 50,000–70,000.
 New areas of land in the north and south of the designated area were identified for new development.
-The road network was redsiegned and upgraded to deal with projected increases in car ownership and new housing estates were developed to the west, then to the south and finally to the north of the designated area.
+The road network was redesigned and upgraded to deal with projected increases in car ownership and new housing estates were developed to the west, then to the south and finally to the north of the designated area.

 The housing precincts of the 1960s and 1970s, developed under the second masterplan, departed slightly from the garden city ideals instead adopting Radburn principles; separating as far as practical footpaths from roads.
 The housing precincts were designed to better accommodate increases in car ownership which increased significantly from the 1960s onwards.
 The townscape changed in this period seeing more use of contemporary architectural styles of the time and newer forms of development layouts.
 Terraced housing and blocks of flats were predominantly developed and housing designs also used flat roofed and mono pitch roof styles to create variety.
 The fronts of houses were in many instances designed to face onto public footpaths and open spaces.
 Car parking was kept either to the rear of properties or in parking bays located nearby in efforts to minimise conflict with pedestrians.

 Housing precincts from the 1980s onwards were largely developed by the private sector with the majority of this housing developed in low density suburban cul-de-sacs.
 Areas of structural planting, tree belts and open spaces were purposely designed to blend housing and factories into the hillsides and local landscape.